wq/wq/docs/guides/setup-wq-with-apache-postgresql.md

 # (edit /etc/apache2/sites-enabled/$PROJECTNAME-le-ssl.conf, uncomment WSGIDaemonProcess line)
 ```

 Visit the site in a web browser to verify the new installation.
 You'll probably need to type in the server's IP address instead of the project name until your DNS is configured.
+When the application loads, you should see the default wq-themed app template with links to log in and out, as well as to manage the default Category and Observation tables.

+> Hint: Try logging in, then creating a Category, then creating an Observation.

-When the application loads, you should see the default wq-themed app template with links to log in and out.
-You are now ready to start [describing your data model][data-model] to create surveys that appear on the home screen after you rebuild the application with deploy.sh.
+You are now ready to start [describing your data model][data-model] to create additional survey types, which will appear on the home screen after you rebuild the application with deploy.sh.

 [install wq]: ../overview/setup.md
 [setup-local]: ./setup-wq-with-sqlite.md